SwarnenduG07/yt-snap/README.md

 ## How it works

 Uses YouTube's official innertube API with Android client credentials to fetch direct CDN URLs without signature decryption complexity.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+### Areas for Contribution

+- 🐛 Bug fixes
+- ✨ New features
+- 📝 Documentation improvements
+- 🧪 Test coverage
+- 🎨 Code quality improvements

 ## License